 Carpentry Calculators

-Stair Calculator - calculate stair rise and run, stair rail angle, stringer length, and more...
-Check out the two versions, the automatic and manual versions.
+Stair Calculator - The Stair Calculator calculates stair rise and run, stair rail angle, stringer length, step height, tread depth, and the number of steps a stair stringer.
+There are two flavors: automatic and manual.

-Arch Calculator - calculate the focus point of an ellipse, to determine the curve of an arch.
-Use the results to layout and build and archway using these instructions available on mycarpentry.com.
+Arch Calculator - The Arch Calculator calculates the position of the focus points of an ellipse, based on the height and length of an ellipse, to determine the curve of an arch.
+Use the results to layout and build an archway using instructions available on mycarpentry.com.

-Cubic Yard Calculator - calculate volume in cubic yards and cubic feet.
-This calculator is useful for calculating the yards of concrete needed for a patio slab or deck footing.
+Cubic Yard Calculator - The Cubic Yard Calculator calculates the volume of a three-dimensional space in cubic yards and cubic feet.
+This calculator can also calculate the yards of concrete required for a patio slab or deck footing.

 Math Calculators